Young People Strand

 Projects benefitting young people age 6-25 years old.
 Our projects help to nurture artistic talent and progression in areas and musical genres where opportunities may be limited.
 Our work here can include providing opportunities for disadvantaged young people, those facing challenging circumstances, and young people who are gifted and talented who otherwise might not have the opportunity to progress.
 The majority of our work in this strand is community based and delivered in the informal sector (e.g., not in educational settings), enabling us to reach young people who might not engage in traditional music education.

-Wavelength: working in partnership with Birmingham and Solihull Mental Health NHS Foundation Trust (BSMHFT) and Birmingham Children's Hospital (BCH), Wavelength provides music making opportunities for young people aged 12-18 referred across mental health services in Birmingham and Solihull, from early detection and intervention services through to acute and forensic services.
+Wavelength: working in partnership with Birmingham and Solihull Mental Health NHS Foundation Trust (BSMHFT) and Forward Thinking Birmingham, Wavelength provides music making opportunities for young people aged 14-25 referred across mental health services in Birmingham and Solihull and surrounding areas, from early detection and intervention services through to acute and forensic services.
 Through one-to-one creative songwriting input leading to supported group activity and performance, the project provides a supportive social network and builds musical and emotional literacy, resilience, confidence as well as a range of transferable skills - all key to the development of social esteem, acceptance and recovery.
-We are delighted to be continuing Wavelength until December 2021 thanks to support from BBC Children In Need, the Grantham Yorke Trust, the Clive and Sylvia Richards Charity and the Birmingham Music Education Partnership.
-We are now accepting referrals for young people aged 12-18 with mental health conditions.
-We have 20 places available per year.
+Interested?
 A simple application form can be downloaded on our opportunities page.

-We are incredibly grateful for the support Youth Music gave us in 2015 for the original 3 year pilot programme.
-You can see our blogs about this phase of Wavelength on the Youth Music Network here.
-Also, please see our Wavelength 'on demand' online seminar content here, launched on World Mental Health Day, 10th October 2018.
+We are incredibly grateful for the support that Wavelength has received to date.
+Youth Music allowed us to set up the project in 2015 for a 3 year pilot programme, and following this we had support from BBC Children in Need with funding across 2018-2021.
+We are also very grateful to have received ongoing match funding support from the Clive Richards Foundation, Birmingham Music Education Partnership and our project partners.
+It is now funded by the National Lottery Community Fund for the next 3 years.
+You can see our blogs about Wavelength on the Youth Music Network here.
+Also, please see our Wavelength 'on demand' online seminar content here, launched on World Mental Health Day, 10th October 2018. and expanded since them with new content.

 SongLab Partnership: Working in partnership with The SongLab and Birmingham Music Education Partnership, this activity enables us to support and develop young musicians’ progression in the area of popular and contemporary musical styles through masterclasses and workshops, building awareness of the wider music industry.
 Please also see our Training Strand for more information.

-Sense Project: Over the 2019 summer holiday, Quench Arts is providing music activities as part of Sense’s holiday scheme provision for young people with disabilities.
-We are also working with Sense to help develop music activity as part of their residential offer.
+Sense Project: Over the 2019 summer holiday, Quench Arts provided music activities as part of Sense’s holiday scheme provision for young people with disabilities.
+We also worked with Sense to help develop music activity as part of their residential offer.

 Reaching Out: Working in partnership with Birmingham Music Education Partnership and MAC Makes Music, this programme included training and workshop delivery to better engage young people from ethnic minority and/or newly arrived communities who were disengaged or experiencing barriers to ensemble music making.
 Reaching Out involved recruiting and then developing the facilitation and ensemble performance skills of musicians living in Birmingham, from a range of folk/world traditions, around music making with children and young people in traditional folk/world music.
 Following training, a series of workshops were delivered in 3 schools, Aston Manor Academy, George Dixon and The International School, leading to a celebratory performance at mac Birmingham which was a fantastic success.